Breast Cancer Treatment and Pregnancy (PDQ®)

 - Lactation (breast milk production) and breast-feeding should be stopped if surgery or chemotherapy is planned.

-- Breast cancer does not appear to harm the fetus.
+- Breast cancer does not appear to harm the unborn baby.

 - Pregnancy does not seem to affect the survival of women who have had breast cancer in the past.